Al Ain International School, Al Nayadat, Al Ain

 Extracurricular activities (ECAs) and enrichment opportunities are beyond extensive, ranging from clubs to camps, a (brilliant) school Council, musical productions (following through from classroom learning); all-school days including National and International Day, Pink Day, Book Days and non-uniform days; football, swimming, basketball, art, music, cooking, drama, construction; sewing; theme days; visiting authors & speakers; United Nation’s Model Montessori Conference, and Choir.
 However, in so many ways, it is hard at Al Ain to determine when enrichment and ECAs start and end – the whole school curriculum and enrichment environment so expertly blend that school and its children is enriched quite naturally, and integrally.

-School transparency is outstanding, and gains our first A+ rating.
-Monthly newsletters are works of art – the depth of endeavor that goes into producing these is quite something.
-These mini novellas takes parents into the heart of school life, whether describing the latest fairy tale ball, or each child’s success as part of the school House System (Quartz (white); Emerald (green); Garnet (red); Onyx (black).
-This level of communication makes real the school’s engagement with parents, demonstrate beyond words its absolute openness to prospective parents so they can understand what the school offers for children beyond marketing hubbub – and demonstrates the confidence and pride of teachers in sharing the successes and journeys of children under their care.
-Information elsewhere is equally as clear, open, inspirational and impressive.
-Prospective parents can access newsletters directly here.
+School transparency has historically been outstanding, and gained our first A+ rating.
+Monthly newsletters were works of art – the depth of endeavour that went into producing these was quite something.
+These mini novellas took parents into the heart of school life, whether describing the latest fairy tale ball, or each child’s success as part of the school House System (Quartz (white); Emerald (green); Garnet (red); Onyx (black).
+We noted at the time of our last report that “..this level of communication makes real the school’s engagement with parents, demonstrating beyond words its absolute openness to prospective parents so they can understand what the school offers for children beyond marketing hubbub.
+This celebration of children demonstrates the confidence and pride of teachers in sharing the successes and journeys of children under their care.
+Information elsewhere is equally as clear, open, inspirational and impressive.”

-In post for almost three years, the impact of Al Ain International’s Principal Christopher Nourse has been transformational.
-He brings to the school two decade’s experience in teaching, drawn mainly from the UK – but also from his role as Founding Principal of Aldar’s ADEC “Outstanding” Al Muna Primary, one of only three schools in the Emirate to be awarded the Abu Dhabi School Inspectorate’s highest accolade.
-Whichschooladvisor independent feedback has been outstanding, descriptions ranging from “very kind”, “humorous” to “determined” and “utterly inspirational.”
+The impact of former Principal Christopher Nourse on the school is hard to overstate – he was transformational.
+Joining the school in 2014, he brought on his appointment two decade’s experience in teaching, drawn mainly from the UK – but also from his role as Founding Principal of Aldar’s ADEC “Outstanding” Al Muna Primary, one of only three schools in the Emirate to be awarded the Abu Dhabi School Inspectorate’s highest accolade.
+Independent feedback to EDSTATICATM has been outstanding to date, descriptions ranging from “very kind”, “humorous” to “determined” and “utterly inspirational.”
 He is known for being exceptionally child-centred in his approach to leadership, placing confidence-building and reading as core priorities for driving the passion of children to learn.
 Children need to believe in themselves – that anything is possible – and a school’s role is to show them how to follow their journey and secure those ambitions.
 He described the importance of reading with typical conviction:

 “It’s about ‘getting in the boat’ with your child and sailing away together on an ocean of imagination to a faraway land of possibilities and dreams.
 Reading is about the magic of Harry Potter, the ridiculous brilliance of Roald Dahl, the impishness of the Wimpy Kid – and the bravery of Julia Donaldson’s “mouse that took a walk in the deep dark wood.”
 Reading ignites the switch that leads to a veritable treasure chest of images, thoughts and dreams that transport, and transform.”
 Christopher Nourse, Principal, Al Ain International School.